FREE shipping on US orders over $65!

 Coffee may help reduce the risk for type 2 diabetes and some forms of cancer.
 According to a 2017 meta-analysis, drinking caffeinated coffee was associated with a lower incidence of prostate cancer, endometrial cancer, melanoma, oral cancer, leukemia, nonmelanoma skin cancer, and liver cancer.
 While decaffeinated coffee wasn’t significantly associated with cancer mortality, it did lower endometrial cancer risk.2

 Keep in mind that consuming excessive amounts of caffeine may cause some undesired consequences.
-This may include the jitters, digestive upset, increased heart rate, or disrupted sleep.
-The same goes for sensitive individuals – or those that are genetically slower metabolizers of caffeine.
+This may include jitters, digestive upset, increased heart rate, or disrupted sleep.
+The same goes for sensitive individuals – or those who are genetically slower metabolizers of caffeine.
 If you still love the taste, smell, and morning ritual of coffee, then decaf may likely be a good option.
 That way, you can benefit from coffee’s many rewards even if you’re more sensitive to caffeine.

 A healthful lifestyle is one that meets your needs and can be sustained for the long haul.
 If you love coffee, include it in your day – alongside your fruits and veggies, of course.